ccincotti3/javascript-concepts/docs/var-vs-let.md

 ReferenceError: myLet is not defined
 ```

-What? `myVar` is undefined, and `myLet` returns a `ReferenceError` that states that myLet has yet to be defined.
+What? `myVar` is `undefined`, and `myLet` returns a `ReferenceError` that states that myLet has yet to be defined.

+This brings us to a major difference between these two. `myVar` is **hoisted** to the top of the function scope, and thus is considered _accessible_ throughout the function _even before it is defined with a proper value_.
+It takes the value of `undefined`.

-This brings us to a major difference between these two.
-However, before we can really understand this difference, it's important to understand how Javascript is built and ran, and from this we will understand the concept of **hoisting**.
+Before continuing on, let's take a look at how Javascript is built and ran, and from this we will understand the concept of **hoisting**.

-We will explore the topics more in depth when we discuss Closures/Scopes and how execution of our code really works, but what's important for this section is to understand that when we're **interpreting** code, there are 2 phases.
+High level: what's important for this section is to understand that when we're **interpreting** code, there are 2 phases.
 (This is a generalization, each JS engine has many steps depending on what optimizations it opts to take, but simplifying it down to two steps is OK.)

-Whether it be

- - The global context
- - a function
- - an eval statement

 We first start with **The Creation Phase** and then following that, **The Execution Phase**.